g-terra/pact-quest-demo/article.md

 }
 ```

-#### Running and Verifying the Test:
+### Verifying the Pact Contract

-To actually test the Pact contract from the consumer side, we simply create a unit test that triggers the mock server.
+To actually test the Pact contract on the consumer side, we simply create a unit test that triggers the mock server.
 Pact handles the setup of the mock server, manages responses, and ensures they match the defined contract.

 ```java
 @Test